yahiro07/resin/README.md

 ```

 `<DomStyledGlobalStyle />` embeds given css definition to the page without
 prefix.
-So the definition is regarded as global scoped.
+So the definition is regarded as global-scoped.

 ### createFC API